Transitional Care Homes for Children

 Our homes are located in Chestnut Hill, PA and Philadelphia, PA and licensed by the Pennsylvania Department of Health as Intermediate Care Facilities (ICF) for infants and young children who are medically fragile and/or technology-dependent.
 This includes children with tracheotomies, central lines, oxygen and feeding tubes, chromosomal disorders, and neurological conditions.

-The transitional care homes are easily accessible by public transportation, and are in close proximity to several superior pediatric medical facilities including Children’s Hospital of Philadelphia (CHOP).
+The transitional care homes are easily accessible by public transportation, and are in close proximity to several superior pediatric medical facilities including the Children’s Hospital of Philadelphia (CHOP).
 Each home supports up to six children with two nurses and one direct support professional 24 hours a day, seven days a week.
-Our team is led by a medical director who is affiliated with A.I.
-DuPont Hospital in Wilmington, DE, and is comprised of skilled nurses, physical therapists, occupation therapists, speech-language pathology personnel, and a social worker.
+A medical director affiliated with A.I.
+DuPont Hospital in Wilmington, DE, leads our team of skilled nurses, physical therapists, occupation therapists, speech-language pathology personnel, and a social worker.